Vinetos/java-portable/README.md

-# JDK Portable
+# Java Portable (JDK and JRE)
-Install and run a portable version of the JDK without admin rights on Windows.
+Install and run a portable version of the JDK and JRE without admin rights on Windows.

 # Prerequisite
  - Windows 7 and higher